JuliaML/MLDataUtils.jl/docs/accesspattern/container.rst

 implement a minimal set of functions.
 All of these functions are defined in a small utility package called `LearnBase.jl
 <https://github.com/JuliaML/LearnBase.jl>`_.
 This means that in
-order to implement the interface, one has to import that package first.
+order to implement the interface for some custom type, one has to import that package first.
 More importantly, it implies that one does **not** need to depend on ``MLDataUtils.jl`` itself.
+This allows package developers to keep dependencies at a minimum, while still taking part in the JuliaML ecosystem.

 There are only two methods that *must* be implemented for every data container.
 In other words, implementing these two methods is